 Day of Departure

-Leave food out for the pets – Especially if you own a cat and a well-stocked fish-tank!
+- Leave food out for pets – Especially if you own a cat and an automatic fish feeder.